2025 in aviation: Ceased operations

-Deadliest accident
+Deadliest crash

-The deadliest accident of both 2025 and the 2020s so far is Air India Flight 171, which crashed just after takeoff from Ahmedabad Airport in India on 12 June.
+The deadliest crash of both 2025 and the 2020s was Air India Flight 171, which crashed just after takeoff from Ahmedabad Airport in India on 12 June.
 The crash resulted in the deaths of all but one of the 242 passengers and crew, as well as 19 people on the ground.
 This is the first recorded fatal crash and the first hull loss of a Boeing 787 Dreamliner.